Maintenance Tips – Asphalt

 1. Apply a quality asphalt sealer regularly – Sealant is crucial to maintaining the integrity of your asphalt.
 A coal tar asphalt sealer applied every 2 to 3 years, depending on age, weather, traffic and weight, renews the surface and protects against stains and cracking.
-Sealant is easily sprayed or squeegeed over the surface and dries in about four hours.
+Sealant is easily sprayed or squeegeed over the surface and dries in about 24 hours.

 2. Keep your driveway clean – Oil, gas, transmission fluid, automotive debris and deicers can break down asphalt and cause premature cracking.
 Sweep and hose off your driveway regularly and periodically scrub away stains with a detergent and water mixture.

 3. Repair cracks immediately – While regular sealing is sufficient to address hairline cracks, anything bigger should be repaired with quality crack filler.
 Pour your crack fill into cracks, smooth out and let dry for about an hour.
 Follow up with sealant over the whole surface.

 4. Patch larger cracks or potholes – It’s a bit more work, but larger cracks and holes can be repaired.
 We use the appropriate tamping equipment, as well as a vibrating plate if possible to tamp the patch, and always follow with sealant.